30 Rock: Filming

 Interior scenes for 30 Rock were mostly filmed at Silvercup Studios in Long Island City, Queens, New York City (Studio 8H in 30 Rock in Manhattan for two live episodes).
 In the episodes "Cleveland" and "Hiatus", Battery Park City, Manhattan, and Douglaston, Queens, doubled for Cleveland, Ohio and Needmore, Pennsylvania, respectively.
-The show often built elaborate sets, once using a set that took three days to build for only six seconds of video.
+The show often built elaborate sets, once using a set that took three days to build for only six seconds of screen time.
 In the episode "Gavin Volure", stock footage of the Arkansas Governor's Mansion was used for exterior shots of the home of Steve Martin's character.

-The title sequence comprises photos and videos of 30 Rockefeller Plaza and features the series regulars.
-The sequence ends with a time lapse of the building and then a title card reading "30 Rock".
-The sequence remained mostly the same throughout the series, although changes were made to most of the actors' images.
+30 Rock episodes were produced in a single-camera setup (with the exception of two live episodes that were produced in the multiple-camera setup) and were filmed in New York.

 Music

 The series features a "jaunty" jazz score.
-Most of the incidental music melody is played by either clarinet, bass clarinet, saxophone, or strings, often as wildly varying renditions of the usual central theme.
 The music is composed by Fey's husband, Jeff Richmond, who is also a producer for 30 Rock.
 Richmond wrote the theme music, which was nominated for the Primetime Emmy Award for Outstanding Main Title Theme Music.
 Seven short, original songs have been featured in episodes, five of which were performed by Krakowski, another performed by Fey and Jason Sudeikis, and another performed by Morgan.

 The show also covered three existing songs, including the song "Midnight Train to Georgia" by Gladys Knight and the Pips.
 The song had its lyrics altered to accommodate the character Kenneth being "misinformed about the time [of the 11:45 train]".
 The song "Oh My" performed by The Gray Kid is heard throughout the episode "The Source Awards", which was mixed with a piano arrangement composed by Richmond.
-"Kidney Now!", a rendition of the popular song, "We Are the World", is performed by various artists in the season-three finale.
-Other popular songs have been featured (with blessings by the singers), such as "I Will Remember You" or "Bitch".

 The 30 Rock Original Television Soundtrack was released by the Relativity Music Group on November 16, 2010.